Cloud-Foundations/Dominator/cmd/installer/README.md

 1. The name of the directory where to write the configuration files
 2. The name of the active (configured) network interface

-If the `-configurationBaseUrl` option is given the the configuration is read from the specified server (typically a *[fleet-manager](../fleet-manager/README.md)*) instead of fetching the configuration files from the TFTP server.
+If the `-configurationBaseUrl` option is given then the configuration is read from the specified server (typically a *[fleet-manager](../fleet-manager/README.md)*) instead of fetching the configuration files from the TFTP server.
 If the